cuckoosandbox/community/README.md

 community to be more transparent and cooperative and this wants to be an initiative to support it.

+We have recently started a [changelog](CHANGELOG.md) with documentation on recent changes.
+We expect this to grow overtime!

 How to use it
 -------------